orbitdb/field-manual/01_Tutorial/04_P2P_Part_1.md

 NPP.node.config.set("Addresses.Swarm", ['/ip4/0.0.0.0/tcp/4002', '/ip4/127.0.0.1/tcp/4003/ws'], console.log)
 ```

-Again, you won't have to do either of these restorations if you're starting with a fresh IPFS repo.
-These instructions are just included to deepen your understanding of what's going on in the stack.

 Restart your app you'll see the console output confirming you're swarming.
 In node.js you'll see something like:

 ```plain